onanypoint/epfl-semester-project-biaxialnn/README.md

 # Music Score Generation

-_Project realized at [Swiss Federal Institute of Technology in Lausanne](epfl.ch) (EPFL) by Yoann Ponti, supervised by Nathanaël Perraudin et Michaël Defferrard._
+_Project realized at [Swiss Federal Institute of Technology in Lausanne](epfl.ch) (EPFL) by Yoann Ponti, supervised by Nathanaël Perraudin and Michaël Defferrard._

-_The complementary blogpost can be found [here](https://onanypoint.github.io/epfl-semester-project-biaxialnn/)_
+_The complementary blogpost can be found [here](https://onanypoint.github.io/epfl-semester-project-biaxialnn/)._

 ## Getting Started